Jamf-Concepts/saastenancy/README.md

 Jamf Connect SaaS Tenancy

-This CloudFormation template will result in the creation of an AWS EC2 instance running Nginx, configured to serve as a proxy for specified SaaS applications over HTTPS.
+This CloudFormation template creates an AWS EC2 instance running Nginx, configured to serve as a proxy for SaaS applications over HTTPS.

 ## Overview:

-The resulting outcome of using this CloudFormation template when paired with Jamf Security Cloud's [Custom DNS Hostname Mapping](https://learn.jamf.com/en-US/bundle/jamf-security-cloud-setup-guide/page/Hostname_Mapping.html) enables organizations to securely route and control access to specified SaaS applications through a centralized proxy server, enhancing security, and ultimately preventing Data Loss (DLP) by ensuring personal accounts with the SaaS providers cannot be accessed from managed devices. ie. unable to use a personally-owned jane.appleseed@gmail.com email account, and rather only the org managed jane.appleseed@org.com gmail account would be able to be used.
+When paired with Jamf Security Cloud's [Custom DNS Hostname Mapping](https://learn.jamf.com/en-US/bundle/jamf-security-cloud-setup-guide/page/Hostname_Mapping.html), this CloudFormation template enables organizations to securely route and control access to specified SaaS applications through a centralized proxy server, enhancing security, and ultimately preventing Data Loss by ensuring that users cannot use personal accounts to login to SaaS applications from from managed devices.

 ## AWS CloudFormation Technical Components: